legal resources necessary to hold negligent facilities accountable.

 Following are some of the most common and preventable consequences of negligence in nursing homes, which can all lead to potentially life-threatening injury:

-- Nursing home patients are at risk for developing bed sores when the medical staff fails to regularly turn or reposition the patient’s body.
+- Nursing home patients are at risk of developing bedsores when the medical staff fails to regularly turn or reposition the patient’s body.
 Advanced stage pressure sores are usually the result of negligence by untrained or unskilled nurses and nurses’ aides.
-Georgia law allows victims of neglect to recover damages for any medical or other costs associated with the wound, pain caused by the wound, and wrongful death when a patient dies from complications related to the wound.
+Georgia law allows a victim of elder abuse to recover financial compensation (economic damages) for any medical or other costs associated with the wound, pain caused by the wound, and wrongful death when a patient dies from complications related to the wound.

 - Falls are perhaps the most common and costly nursing home accidents.
 In fact, falls are the leading cause of death among patients over the age of 65 nationwide, and patients in nursing homes are at the greatest risk.